build-on-aws/content/concepts/build-GenAI-app-Bedrock-privateLink/index.md

 ![PrivateLink to Bedrock](images/lambda-bedrock-architecture.png)

- One way to build this up, follow the steps below:
+ One way to build this up is to follow the steps below:

 ### 1. **Create Lambda functions as part of your GenAI application interacting with Foundation Models via Bedrock**